sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-     Of the eighteen or nineteen Mahā-purāṇas, besides the other [Upa-purāṇas](# "For full lists of the Puranas and the Upa-Puranas: see M. Monier- Williams Indian Wisdom (1893, Lond), chapt.
+     Of the eighteen or nineteen Mahā-purāṇas, besides the other Upa-purāṇas[^79], chapt.
 XV.-ff.
 Puranas; and see, especially about eighteen Puranas, pp. 513-14 and about eighteen Upa- Puranas, p.
 521. Also, M. Winternitz: Op. cit., p.
 532-33- "), some nine have special reference to architecture and sculpture etc. Most of the Purāṇas are Vaiṣṇava and as many as fourteen of them are devoted to the worship of Viṣṇu; but they deal with the images of all the three deities, Trimūrti, forming the Triad.
     1. The Agni-purāṇa has sixteen chapters on Vāstu and śilpa -one of them on town-planning, two on residential buildings and thirteen on sculpture.
     2. The Garuḍa-purāṇa has two chapters on architecture and two on sculpture.
     3. The Nāradiya-purāṇa treats only the construction of temples, reservoirs, wells and tanks in its one chapter.
     4.The Brahmāṇḍa-purana, likewise, treats the construc- tion of temples and other buildings in its one chapter.
     5. The Bhaviṣya-purāṇa has four chapters, three being devoted to sculpture and one on the architecture of temples.
   6. The Matsya-purāṇa has eight comprehensive chapters dealing in great detail with architecture and sculpture, constituting

+[^79]: "For full lists of the Puranas and the Upa-Puranas: see M. Monier- Williams Indian Wisdom (1893, Lond